WilsonValer/holbertonschool-printf/README.md

 |<a href="https://www.edx.org/es/aprende/programacion-en-c" target="_blank"> <img src="https://disenowebakus.net/imagenes/articulos/lenguaje-de-programacion-c.jpg" alt="c" width="40" height="40"/> </a> | <a href="https://developer.android.com/studio" target="_blank"> <img src="https://i0.wp.com/colaboratorio.net/wp-content/uploads/2017/01/bash.jpg?fit=2000%2C1200&ssl=1" alt="androidStudio" width="40" height="40"/> </a> | <a href="https://firebase.google.com/?hl=pt" target="_blank"> <img src="https://www.redeszone.net/app/uploads-redeszone.net/2018/10/novedades-ubuntu.jpg?x=480&y=375&quality=40" alt="firebase" width="40" height="40"/> </a> |
 | :---: | :---: | :---: |

+## Function description
+int _printf(const char *format, ...)

+This function produces output under the control of a format string that specifies how subsequent arguments (or arguments accessed via the variable-length argument of stdarg(3)) are converted for output.
+The format string is composed of zero or more directives:

+1. Ordinary characters that are copied unchanged to the output stream. (except %)
+2. Conversion specifications, each of which results in fetching zero or more subsequent arguments.
+Each conversion specification starts with the character %, ends with a conversion specifier ( which is a letter).

 ## Format Specifiers
 Format generators are a format with which we tell the function to take the arguments ​​according to the indicated type.
 + %c : Print a character passed as parameter.